 Convert Gigawatt-hour to Joule (GWh to J)

-Gigawatt-hour (GWh) and Joule (J) are both units of length.
+Gigawatt-hour (GWh) and Joule (J) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert gigawatt-hour to joule.
-This free online calculator tool makes it simple and easy to perform the conversion from GWh to J.
+This free online calculator tool makes it simple and easy to perform the conversion from GWh unit to the J unit.

 GWh